openbmc/docs/cheatsheet.md

 ### devtool on ipmi

-If you want to debug or add a new function in ipmi, you probably need to change the code in [phosphor-host-ipmid][1].
-Checking the recipes, you know this repo is in [phosphor-ipmi-host.bb][2].
+If you want to debug or add a new function in ipmi, you probably need to change the code in [phosphor-host-ipmid][ipmid-repo].
+Checking the recipes, you know this repo is in [phosphor-ipmi-host.bb][ipmid-recipe].
 Below are the steps to use devtool to modify the code locally, build and test it.

 1. Use devtool to create a local repo: